flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 ## Where We're Coming From

-As proud software craftsmen, our thinking is customer-centric, our code structure is object-oriented, our design is domain-driven, our implementation is test-driven and our development is behaviour-driven.
+As proud software craftsmen, our thinking is customer-centric, our code is object-oriented and functional, our design is domain-driven, our development is test- and behaviour-driven.
 We integrate automatically, iterate rapidly, deliver continuously and burn out occasionaly, fine.

 Many of these techniques come in quite far down the delivery pipeline, yet all steps in the pipeline rely and build upon quality input. **No amount of automated testing or continuous integration can adress, or even recognize, the future costs and implications of fundamentally flawed code.**

-However, most code-related techniques are quite low-level: The domain model is only one part of the application, object-oriented design principles have mostly local scope, and **a thousand perfect little TDD cycles with perfect little tests and refactorings can still amount to a mess on the grand scale**.
+However, most code-related techniques are quite low-level: The domain model is only one part of the application, design principles and patterns have quite local scope, and **a thousand perfect little TDD cycles with perfect little tests and refactorings can still amount to a mess on the grand scale**.

 That's why we developers crave higher-level frameworks and patterns to guide our micro decisions.
 And that's where the A-word comes in: *Architecture*.